atthakasem/dockerized-laravel/README.md

 # Dockerized Laravel

-LEMP stack development environment using PHP 8.0 and Laravel 8 with Docker and Docker Compose.
+L[AE]MP stack development environment using PHP 8.0 and Laravel 8 with Docker and Docker Compose.

 ## Installation